 Code of Conduct

-This document sets out standing orders for the conduct of proceedings at meetings of territorial authorities, regional councils and community boards in the form of model orders for adoption with or without amendment.
+This document sets out standing orders for the conduct of meetings of territorial authorities, regional councils, and community boards in the form of model orders for adoption with or without amendment.
 It incorporates new provisions in the Local Government Act 2002 as they affect the provisions of the model standing orders.
 For more information Local Government New Zealand has created this guide to Standing Orders.

 This manual sets out the Council's delegations to standing committees, special committees, subcommittees, working parties, community boards and the Chief Executive.

-The purpose of the manual is to clearly define the parameters under which committees and staff are able to act.
-It provides a mechanism to give effective management of Council's affairs.
+The manual clearly defines the parameters under which committees and staff are able to act.
+It provides a mechanism to for the council to manage its affairs effectively.